ZAHON/rilix-ui/core/src/hooks/use-boolean/README.md

 ### Parameters

+The `useBoolean` hook accepts a single parameter, which is an **object** with the following properties:

 | Param            | Type                            | Default | Description                                                             |
 | ---------------- | ------------------------------- | ------- | ----------------------------------------------------------------------- |
 | `initialState`   | `boolean`                       | `false` | The initial value for the boolean state.                                |